 - Experience working with faculty, staff and students with diverse backgrounds, identities, and perspectives.

 - Commitment to contributing to an inclusive and equitable campus community and region.

 - A high degree of emotional intelligence, excellent listening skills, cultivated patience for collaborative processes, and a positive, solution-oriented attitude regarding conflict and disagreement

 Renewal and promotion follow Chatham standards for administrative faculty and will focus on cultivation of a professional practice, rather than traditional academic scholarship.

 - Experience as an Assistant or Associate Professor in a higher education institution.

 - Experience developing partnerships that connect educational institutions with private sector business in mutually beneficial collaboration.

 - Knowledge of and experience with the intersection of social justice issues and environmental sustainability in either professional or academic settings.

 Chatham is committed to developing an inclusive campus community and encourage applications by members of historically underrepresented groups.

-Application materials should detail how your teaching and professional practice have supported the success of first-generation students and students from racial, ethnic, and gender backgrounds that are underrepresented.
+Candidate materials should detail how one's professional and teaching background have supported the success of first-generation college students and individuals from racial, ethnic, and gender backgrounds that are underrepresented.